 1) LACK OF MAINTENANCE

 Regularly scheduled maintenance by a licensed service contractor is a MUST to keep your system in proper working order.
-Many of the most common furnace problems can be avoided with proper maintenance by a certified service contractor.
+Many of the most common furnace repairs can be avoided with proper maintenance by a certified service contractor.
 You have likely invested thousands of dollars in your home heating system.
 Why not protect that investment?
 If you neglect to perform regular maintenance you will most likely experience unexpected costly breakdowns, increased energy cost, poor performance and frustration.

 Protect your investment and gain peace of mind by calling Jennings Heating at (330)784-1286 to have a NATE certified technician inspect your HVAC system today.